chainguard-dev/edu/content/chainguard/administration/cloudevents/image-copy-gcr/index.md

 title: "Mirror new Images to Google Artifact Registry with Chainguard CloudEvents"
 linktitle: "Mirror Images to Artifact Registry"
 type: "article"
-description: "Instructional guide outlining how one can set up an application that will listen for pull events in a given Chainguard Registry and store the data in Google BigQuery."
+description: "Instructional guide outlining how one can set up an application that will listen for push events on a private Chainguard Registry and mirror any new Chainguard Images to a GCP Artifact Registry."
 date: 2024-05-24T15:22:20+01:00
 lastmod: 2024-05-24T15:22:20+01:00
 draft: false